Back to Wordpress Guide

 Block Editor vs. Classic Editor: The Great Debate

-WordPress now features the Block Editor (Gutenberg) as standard equipment, which segments your content into distinct 'blocks' – rather like constructing with building bricks, except sometimes these bricks inexplicably refuse to sit where you put them.
+WordPress now features the Block Editor (Gutenberg) as standard equipment, which segments your content into distinct 'blocks'.

 With the Block Editor, you can: